top of page

 Acrylics on raw cotton canvas

 Gaea was composed listening to a track also in progress by composer Mathilde Marsal.
-The painting withdraws into an inner realm, drawing the viewer into a quieter, more concentrated space.
-Like Homer’s Odyssey, it follows the necessity of descent into shadowed waters, where direction gives way to immersion.
+The painting withdraws into an inner realm, drawing the viewer into a quieter, more concentrated space, following an inner call to descent into shadowed waters, where direction gives way to immersion.
 Gestures move freely between beauty and abrasion, led by instinct rather than design, with strokes that feel urgent, uneven, and responsive, unfolding with the logic of natural forces.
 Forms surface and dissolve without hierarchy, suggesting landscapes that shift between the physical and the psychological, recalling ancient mythic worlds where inner life and terrain were inseparable.

 At its core is a search for generative ground, a sense of origin that feels bodily and grounded, a depth from which journeys begin and to which they return.
 The work carries a synesthetic quality that recalls the oral beginnings of myth, when meaning was shaped through rhythm and repetition, travelling through voice and shared resonance.
 Myth operates here as structure, giving the painting coherence without dictating its imagery, an unseen framework shaping its movement.